Comfort Prayer For The Sick

 Today, there are many different Comfort Prayers available online or on CD-ROMs.
 These prayers are designed to provide comfort and support to people who are feeling vulnerable or alone.

-READ: Catholic Daily Prayer For Toda
+READ: Catholic Prayer For Grieving Parents

 A Sample Comfort Prayer for a Sick Person